MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_01_organization_setup.md

 ### Background

-In this lab for Microsoft Cloud for Sustainability you will build on top of demo data to configure the “Set up organization and reference data” scenario.
-Contoso Corp (*organization present in the demo data*) is a specialty Coffee distribution business with operations in APAC, US, Africa, and Europe.
+In this exercise for Microsoft Cloud for Sustainability, you'll use demo data to set up the "Set up organization and reference data" scenario.
+Contoso Corp is a specialty coffee distribution business with operations in APAC, US, Africa, and Europe.

-Contoso Corp is experiencing Supply chain challenges to transport its finished goods across the USA and wants to augment its transportation and logistics capacities.
-To meet this challenge, Contoso Corp acquires a transportation business called Wide World Importers based in Florida, USA.
-Wide World Importers has two office facilities with 100 employees that coordinate a fleet of 40 electric trucks that will be used for transportation of finished goods across the USA.
+Contoso Corp is experiencing supply chain challenges when transporting its finished goods across the United States.
+Additionally, it wants to augment its transportation and logistics capacities.
+To overcome this challenge, Contoso Corp acquired a transportation business called Wide World Importers, which is based in Florida, US.
+Wide World Importers has two office facilities with 100 employees that coordinate a fleet of 40 electric trucks that will be used for transportation of finished goods across the US.

+The newly created data in this exercise will form the foundation for the rest of the scenarios (data ingestion, calculations, and reporting) in the subsequent exercises.

 ### Learning Objectives